BV-BRC/BV-BRC-Docs/docroot/quick_references/services/phylogenetic_tree_building_service.md

 ![Phylogenetic Tree View Icon](../images/phylogenetic_tree_view_icon.png)

 Clicking on the View icon at the upper right portion of the job result page will display the Phylogenetic Tree Viewer.
-See the [Phylogeny Tab User Guide](../organisms_taxon/phylogeny.html) for details about this viewer.
+See the [Phylogeny Tab Quick Reference Guide](../organisms_taxon/phylogeny.html) for details about this viewer.

 ### Codon Tree Method